Long slow distance run can be boring and mundane to many average runners – it is slow and long.

 Many people underestimate the importance of running long slow distance; you may end up running quicker than you can cope or stop halfway to walk.

-You gotta run slow enough that you can go for beyond an hours of continuous running without stopping or changing pace.
+You gotta run slow enough that you can go beyond an hour of continuous running without stopping or changing pace.

 Ever wonder what are the benefits and importance of running long slow distance?